gluap/pyduofern/Readme.rst

 Changelog
 =========

+**0.23.1**
+- fixed references to repository url
+- upped version for pypi release

 **0.23**
 - added recordings and increased coverage of unit tests (no result-based tests yet though -- just checking if every replay runs until the end without hanging)